Guy Chouinard

-Guy Camil Chouinard (born October 20, 1956) is a Canadian former professional ice hockey player who played in the 1970s and 80's for the Atlanta Flames, Calgary Flames, and St. Louis Blues.
-He has also had a lengthy career as a coach in the QMJHL since retiring as a player.
-He is now head coach in Quebec's college hockey league with the Champlain-St. Lawrence Lions in Quebec City.
+Guy Camil Chouinard (October 20, 1956 – December 28, 2025) was a Canadian professional ice hockey player who played in the 1970s and '80s for the Atlanta Flames, Calgary Flames, and St. Louis Blues.
+He also had a lengthy career as a coach in the QMJHL following his retiring as a player.
+He was supplementally the head coach in Quebec's college hockey league with the Champlain-St. Lawrence Lions in Quebec City.